epfl-ada/ada-2022-project-hltw/README.md

 We want to find the paths that for everyday people may seem very unreasonable, but essentially produce the desired result.
 There is no exact way of telling what is reasonable and not, but we would use the idea like common paths taken, to see how people navigates the pages.
 The story would show how people travel through Wikispeedia games similarly as some people travel through roads and highways.

 # Research Questions

 ## 1. What are the common inferring process and how they are used to connect ideas together?

-Instead of using the idea of the hub, we use the idea of common sub-paths of length 2~4, which links logical ideas together.
+Instead of using the idea of the hub, we use the idea of common sub-paths of length greater than 1, which represents how logical ideas are linked together.
 We observed that we have many recurring common paths in the Wikispeedia games, which we call highways - as they are the most commonly used paths between many articles and are largely reused in games.
+We would like to compare it against the real-world wiki data.

-## 2. How differently people think?
+## 2. How differently do people think?

-For a given pair or starting and ending pages, we look at all successful user run paths that took a detour from the path where majority took and try to identify how semantically distant people are from each other.
+For a given pair or starting and ending pages, we look at all successful user run paths that took a detour from the path where majority took and try to identify how semantically distant people's thought are from each other.

 ## 3. What are the spurious correlations between graphs of similar paths?